Server-Side Tracking

 What Is Server-Side Tracking?

-Server-side tracking sends conversion data directly from your server to ad platforms—bypassing the browser entirely.
-Unlike client-side tracking (pixels that run in the user's browser), server-side tracking uses server-to-server communication that ad blockers can't see or stop.
+Server-side tracking sends conversion data directly from your server to ad platforms via their Conversion APIs, bypassing the browser entirely.
+Unlike client-side tracking (which loads Tracking Tags in the browser), server-side tracking uses server-to-server communication that ad blockers cannot see or block.

 Why Server-Side Tracking Matters

-Ad blockers, iOS privacy restrictions, and cookie limitations have broken traditional pixel tracking.
+Ad blockers, iOS App Tracking Transparency, and cookie limitations break traditional pixel tracking.
 Server-side tracking solves three critical problems:

-- Ad blocker immunity — Browser extensions can't block server-to-server communication.
+- Ad blocker immunity: Browser extensions cannot block server-to-server communication.

-Without server-side tracking, you lose 20-30% of conversions to ad blockers and browser restrictions.
-Ad platforms receive incomplete data, which degrades campaign optimization and ROAS calculation.
+Industry estimates suggest that without server-side tracking, 20-30% of conversions are lost to ad blockers and browser restrictions.
+Ad platforms receive incomplete data, degrading campaign optimization.

 Example: Facebook Pixel on checkout page

-When a customer completes a purchase, the thank you page loads with this code:
+When a customer completes a purchase, the thank-you page executes:

 fbq('track', 'Purchase', {